OfficeDev/outlook-add-in-command-demo/README.md

 ## Configuring and installing the sample

 1. Download or fork the repository.
+1. Copy the add-in files to a web server.
+You have a couple of options:
+  1. Manually upload to a server:
     1. Upload the `AppCompose`, `AppRead`, `FunctionFile`, `Images`, and `Scripts` directories to a directory on your web server.
     1. Open `command-demo-manifest.xml` in a text editor.
-Replace all instances of `YOUR_WEB_SERVER` with the HTTPS URL of the directory where you uploaded the files in the previous step.
+Replace all instances of `https://localhost:8443` with the HTTPS URL of the directory where you uploaded the files in the previous step.
 Save your changes.
+  1. Use `gulp-webserver` (requires NPM):
+    1. Open your command prompt in the directory where the `package.json` file is installed and run `npm install`.
+    1. Run `gulp serve-static` to start a web server in the current directory.
 1. Logon to your email account with a browser at either https://outlook.office365.com (for Office 365), or https://www.outlook.com (for Outlook.com).
 Click on the gear icon in the upper-right corner, then click **Manage add-ins**.

   ![The Manage add-ins menu item on https://www.outlook.com](https://raw.githubusercontent.com/jasonjoh/command-demo/master/readme-images/outlook-manage-addins.PNG)